Windows Installer, Java Installer, Freeware Installer

 Builds

-In case you have defined more that one build in the Media page, you can chose to remove the feature from some builds.
+In case you have defined more that one build in the Builds page, you can choose to remove the feature from some builds.
 If a feature is removed from a build, all other resources that demand that feature (components, component members, class entries, type libraries...) will also be removed from the build.

 Include feature in all builds